 GAO also looks to see if the government’s evaluation of its source selection criteria was reasonable and in line with the solicitation’s stated requirements.
 Find out more about agency source selection plans.

-Although there are commonly used evaluation factors in contracting by negotiation and government best value source selection evaluation criteria, government contracting agencies do make mistakes.
+Although there are commonly used evaluation factors in contracting by negotiation and government best value determination and evaluation criteria, government contracting agencies do make mistakes.

 Therefore, your approach to filing a bid protest must be carefully planned.
 Agencies do have wide latitude in how they make evaluation decisions.